carlospavanetti/go-quotes-app/README.md

 - JSON parsing;
 - Data caching with Redis.

+This project also includes:
+- Multi-stage build dockerfile;
+- Distroless final image;
-This project also includes a multi-stage build dockerfile and kubernetes deployments and services files for running pods for Redis and for the app.
+- Kubernetes deployments and services files for Redis and quotes-app pods.